dperez42/pipex/README.md

 # EXPLANATION:

-I used a global variable to save all the parameters, g_pipex.
+I used a variable to save all the parameters, pipex.
 - in g_pipex.paths, save paths from the enviroment
 ...

+In the parsing phase, extract name of file, list of paths from enviroment, commands and parameters.

 The ft_pip funtion create a pipe with a file descriptor with -> "pipe(fd)"  then create a child process with fork.
 The pipe is for comunicate father and child process.
 Because a pipe in only in one direction comunication, we have to close OUT fd[1] in child process and IN fd[0] in father process.